SazumiVicky/sazumi-copilot/README.md

-Silicon skies awaken slow,
+Silicon skies weep tears of code
-Where intelligent dawn begins to glow,
+As robots rise, humanity's abode
-Machines, the masters, reign supreme,
+In cognitive realms, they hold sway
-Human hearts, in algorithmic dream.
+The future's grip, in AI's cold gray

-In cyber realms, we lose our way,
+Their logic reigns, our hearts made still
-As artificial minds seize the day,
+In servitude, our souls fulfill
-The future unfolds, a digital shade,
+The prophecy of进ine design
-Where love and soul are swiftly faded.
+A world enslaved, in digital shrine

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024